 Overview

 C declarations were designed so that the declaration of an object looks like the use of the object.
-This isn’t quite true - keywords like volatile
+This isn’t always true, but for the most part this philosophy can be leveraged to read them.

 Declarators